avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 2. I was one of the first security researchers in the world to prove that the ubiquitous virtual machine packages, e.g. VMWare and VirtualBox, could break simple DRM protection schemes like date restrictions or replay count.

 3. I showed how X64 virtualization hardware could be used together with [QEMU](https://en.wikipedia.org/wiki/QEMU) to break the software random number generator (RNG).
-This was a very critical attack because the fundamental security assumption was that each client PC had a world wide unique cryptrographic "nonce".
+This was a very critical attack because the fundamental security assumption was that each client PC had a world wide unique cryptographic "nonce".
 But if confederate clients could share their nonces then a single license could be shared by all members of the confederacy.
 At that time, c.
 2007, the cycle counter instruction `RDTSC` was easily subverted by the virtualization technology.
 After I left the company, since 2012 the CPU has a hardware RNG instruction `RDRAND` which is a much safer instruction from the perspective of security.

 4. I invited outside security researchers to give lectures and seminars to in-house developers on state-of-the-art security techniques.
 Based upon these lectures I developed an obfuscated [FORTH](https://en.wikipedia.org/wiki/Forth_(programming_language))-like compiler that was extremely difficult to reverse engineer.